GWO Sea Survival Refresher Training Course Overview

 - Demonstrate individual and collective survival techniques at sea.

-Prerequisite required to undertake course - a current GWO Sea Survival certificate
+Prerequisite required to undertake course – a current GWO Basic Sea Survival Training certificate

 All delegates are issued with a GWO Approved Sea Survival Refresher certificate.